slatedocs/slate/source/includes/inkling-reference/_lesson.html.md

 Lessons have **configure**, **test**, **train**, and **until** clauses.
 Some lesson clauses have defaults so if a clause is not specified the default will be in effect.
 Also in certain circumstances not all clauses are available.
-See the lesson clauses table below for the rules which apply to a specific clause.
+See the lesson clauses table in this chapter for the rules which apply to a specific clause.

 ### Breakout Example